patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/Skyline02-06.png)

 Note:
-I work with the style until I felt the result were more honest about the nature of the process.
+I worked with the style until I felt the results were honest about the nature of the process.

 --